-- A.10.1 Sail numbers shall be issued by the MNA of the country where the boat is registered, which may delegate this function to the NCA. - A.10.2 Sail numbers shall be issued in consecutive order starting at "1". - A.10.3 In accordance with RRS Appendix G1.1 (c), the MNA or NCA may issue personal sail numbers (Sail numbers staying with the owner for every boat he legally possesses as long as he sails 470) for which the authority may raise a fee.
+- A.10.1 Sail numbers shall be issued by the NCA of the country where the boat is registered, which may delegate this function to the MNA. - A.10.2 Sail numbers shall be issued in consecutive order per country starting at "1". - A.10.3 In accordance with RRS Appendix G1.1 (c), the MNA or NCA may issue personal sail numbers (Sail numbers staying with the owner for every boat he legally possesses as long as he sails 470) for which the authority may raise a fee.
 This number must be shown on the Certificate and shall not conflict with existing numbers of active boats.
 After the sale of the boat, the new owner has to use her original sail number or his own personal number on his sails. - A.10.4 Competitors may use the sail number of any hull still owned by them, on any boat chartered or owned by them.

-HULL CERTIFICATE A.11
+A.11 HULL CERTIFICATE

 - A.11.1 No boat shall take part in class races unless it has a valid measurement certificate in the owner's name.
-The measurement certificate is only valid if the owner is a current member of a national 470 Class Association or, if there is no national 470 Class Association in his nation, member of the 470 International. - A.11.2 A certificate shall record the following information: - (a) Class
+The measurement certificate is only valid if the owner is a current member of a NCA or, if there is no NCA in his nation, Individual Member of the ICA as per the ICA Constitution. - A.11.2 A certificate shall record the following information:

+- (a) Class

 - (b) Certification authority

 - (c) Sail number(s) in accordance with A.10.

 - (d) Owner's name and address.

-- (e) Hull identification (see D.1.4)
+- (e) Hull identification as per D.1.4

 - (f) Builder / manufacturer's details

 - (g) Date of issue of certificate